 A blank page?
 Even someone like me can provide that!

-Have I ever mentioned that one of the things I love about giving my children a Charlotte Mason education is that it is inherently doable?
+One of the things I love about giving my children a Charlotte Mason education is that it is inherently doable.
 Not everyone can keep up with the levels of frenetic activity associated with superhomeschoolers.
 But everyone can offer a child a simple, untarnished, blank page.

-Of course, right about now, it feels like we’re falling off the other side of the horse, and now our children are being unschooled.
+Of course, once we do that, it can feel like we’re falling off the other side of the horse.
+Are our children are now being unschooled?
 After all, we just handed them a blank page.

 “Self-activity” should not imply, however, a lack of structure.
 Each notebook has its impetus within the method, and habit is no less a feature of this aspect of a Mason education.
 Students will not naturally know how to keep a Commonplace or a Book of Centuries.
 They must be prepared by the teacher and maintain certain habits with their notebooks if these are to give pleasure and do as they are meant to do. (pp. 75-76)

 Years ago, I was homeschooling a friend’s little daughter.
 She was very bright, and highly creative.
-One sunny day, my little brood of students ventured out into the garden to examine some corn that I had planted in order to provide a source for nature study.
+One sunny day, my little brood of students ventured out into the garden to examine some corn that I had planted earlier in the season in order to provide a source for nature study.
 On that day, the corn was glorious.